January 2012 Iraq attacks: 14 January attacks

 Following the attack, the Iraqi military "intensified" its security around the country.
 30,000 Iraqi soldiers were deployed in Karbala to protect pilgrims.
 Officials believe at least 16 million pilgrims have passed through the city of Karbala in the past two weeks.
 Other attacks took place throughout Iraq that day.
 Roadside bombings in Mosul, Baqubah and Al-Karmah left one policeman dead and at least nine people injured.
 A car bombing targeting a police patrol in Tikrit killed a bystander and injured two officers.

-Responsibility

 Ali Ghanim, the chief of the security committee in Basra, said the attack was carried out by a suicide bomber.
 He said, "There was a man who was holding a box and giving food to people, and one of our security officers found him suspicious and went to search the box and the man blew himself up".
 So far, no group has claimed responsibility for the attack.

+27 January attack

+At least 32 people were killed and 71 wounded in a bombing in Baghdad on 27 January.
+A suicide bomber targeting Shias detonated his vehicle at a funeral tent in Zaafaraniyah district in the south of Baghdad.
+The procession was being held for a local real estate broker who had been murdered by unidentified gunmen the previous day.